Adamage/tutorials/feature_examples/tensorflow/pipelining_tf1/pipelining/README.md

 * Although pipelining is better than sharding, the overheads from data exchange between IPUs still have an impact.
-* The number of IPUs in a multi-IPU device must be a power of 2.
-For example, if you try to select 3 IPUs to run 3 stages then you will see an
-  error: `Unsupported number of IPUs requested - could not find an IPU device with 3 IPUs`.
+* Stage count has to be a power of 2 if mapping each stage to a unique IPU (since we can only acquire IPUs in powers of 2).

 During the development and tuning of your pipelined model, the general aim is to balance the execution cycles across all the IPUs in the main phase, so that